ndd21/PHYS281/docs/demo-io.md

 y = []  # empty list to contain y data with open("mydata.txt", "r") as fp:
     # indent within the with statement
-    for line in fp.readlines():  # loop through each line in the data if line[0] == "#":
+    for line in fp:  # loop through each line in the data if line[0] == "#":
             # skip lines that start with a "#"
             continue